oa-device/opi-setup/README.md

 Follow the guide Brown already made on Confluence to migrate the OS from the SD card to the eMMC.
 In brief, the steps are:

-- On the corner left, select `Applications -> Accessories -> balenaEtcher` and choose to **Clone drive**
+- On the corner bottom left, select `Applications -> Accessories -> balenaEtcher` and choose to **Clone drive**
-- Select the SD card as the source (normally the SD card is the /dev/mmcblk1)
+- Select the SD card as the source (normally the SD card is the `/dev/mmcblk1`)
-- Select the eMMC as the destination (normally the eMMC is the /dev/mmcblk0)
+- Select the eMMC as the destination (normally the eMMC is the `/dev/mmcblk0`)
 - Click **Continue** and wait for the process to finish
 - Shut down the device and remove the SD card.
 Boot up the device again and it should boot from the eMMC